Current issues and what the World Food Programme is doing

 The Government allocates land to refugees for cultivation.
 As the refugees make use of it, and as they earn incomes from livelihood activities, we gradually scale back relief.

-WFP has introduced a livelihoods support programme among long-staying refugees and members of the host communities to foster self-reliance in line with the NDP 2; it focuses on agriculture and market support activities including reduction of post-harvest food losses.
-Working in collaboration with the government and UNHCR, activities under this programme include: training in good agronomic practices and post-harvest food handling, provision of household storage units and agricultural tools, training in basic business and financial skills and construction of community grain stores under the P4P programme.
+WFP has introduced a livelihoods support programme among long-staying refugees and members of the host communities to foster self-reliance in line with the Second National Development Plan (NDP 2); it focuses on agriculture and market support activities including reduction of post-harvest food losses.
+Working in collaboration with the Government and UNHCR, activities under this programme include: training in good agronomic practices and post-harvest food handling, provision of household storage units and agricultural tools, training in basic business and financial skills, and construction of community grain stores.

-Refugees in Uganda are categorised as smallholder farmers, usually cultivating small plots of land – measuring about half a hectare – allocated them by the government.
-These plots have grown smaller, particularly in the West Nile settlements with the increased inflow of refugees from South Sudan.
+Refugees in Uganda are categorized as smallholder farmers, usually cultivating small plots of land – measuring about half a hectare – allocated by the Government.
+These plots have grown smaller, particularly in the West Nile settlements with the increased inflow of refugees from South Sudan (latest size of plots is 30m x 30m).
 Moreover, the refugees lack skills and proper storage facilities in order to preserve their crops and avoid spoilage.
 They also lack efficient processing equipment for their crops (threshing/shelling), which could improve the quality and increase the resale price of their products.

 Building resilience in Karamoja